tomedunn/the-finished-book/_theory/encounter-multiplier-p1.md

 ---
-title: "Calculating the Encounter Multiplier"
+title: "Calculating the Encounter Multiplier: part 1"
-excerpt: "A deep dive into the encounter multiplier and how to calculate it more accurately."
+excerpt: "A deep dive into the encounter multiplier and how it depends on the number of NPCs and PC strategies."
 date: 2022-2-21
 last_modified_at: 2022-2-28
 #tags: